Hofls/useful-info/cookbooks/user-experience.md

     * When spinning new VM - all the fields filled with sane defaults.
 User is one click away from running it.
 * npm:
     * Looks for a new version after each run.
 If found - `New major version of npm available!
 "Run npm install -g npm to update!"`
+* GitLab:
+    * If no runners available - shows how to configure them (link to guide)